zack-shoylev/devsite/source/_posts/2013-12-10-understanding-the-chef-environment-file-in-rackspace-private-cloud.markdown

         }
     }

-Above is the osops_networks JSON block.
+#### Using Quantum Networking

+            "osops_networks": {
+                "nova": "192.168.236.0/24",
+                "public": "192.168.236.0/24",
+                "management": "192.168.236.0/24",
+                "quantum": "192.168.240.0/24"
+            }
+        }
+    }

-Inside this block are three labels: __nova__, __public__, and __management__.
+The __osops_networks__ JSON block has three default attributes: __nova__, __public__, and __management__.

-There are additional labels that can be specified but these are the minimum needed.
+If you are using Quantum Networking, the __quantum__ attribute has been added.
+Additional attributes can also be added, such as __cinder__, for additional configuration.

-Each label maps to certain OpenStack services and each label is expecting a subnet, not a specific IP address.
-When __chef-client__ is run on a node, the Chef Cookbooks will search for a network interface assigned an IP address within the specified subnet.
-That IP address is then used as the listening address for each OpenStack service mapped to that osops_network label.
+The three default attributes, __nova__, __public__, and __management__, map to specific OpenStack services and each attribute's value is expecting a network subnet, not a specific IP address.
+When __chef-client__ is run on each node, the Chef Cookbooks will search for a network interface assigned an IP address within the specified network subnet.
+That IP address is then used as the listening IP address for each OpenStack service mapped to that specific attribute.

-In our example, assume eth0 on the controller node is assigned IP address 192.168.236.10 and eth0 on the compute node is assigned IP address 192.168.236.11.
-When __chef-client__ is run on a node, the Chef Cookbooks will search for a network interface on the controller and compute nodes assigned an IP address within the 192.168.236.0/24 subnet; in our case it is eth0.
-The IP address of eth0 is then used as the listening address for each OpenStack service mapped to that osops_network label.
+The __quantum__ attribute is not tied to any OpenStack services, and has been added only so the GRE tunnels communicate on the __192.168.240.0/24__ network and not the __192.168.236.0/24__ network which is assigned to the __nova__ attribute.

-Below is a rough list of what services map to which label:
+Below is a rough list of what services map to the default __nova__, __public__, and __management__ attributes:

-__rabbitmq-server, rsyslog, and ntpd__ listen on all interfaces and do not map to any label.
+__rabbitmq-server__, __rsyslog__, and __ntpd__ listen on all interfaces and do not map to any attribute.

-__nova__
+#### nova

 The following services were found by running the following command on the Chef Server (the command assumes the Chef Cookbooks are in root's home directory):

-    grep -r '\["network"\] = "nova"' /root/chef-cookbooks
+    fgrep -r '["network"] = "nova"' /root/chef-cookbooks

 * keystone-admin-api
 * nova-xvpvnc-proxy
 * nova-novnc-proxy
 * nova-novnc-server

-__public__
+#### public

 The following services were found by running the following command on the Chef Server (the command assumes the Chef Cookbooks are in root's home directory):

-    grep -r '\["network"\] = "public"' /root/chef-cookbooks
+    fgrep -r '["network"] = "public"' /root/chef-cookbooks

-* graphite-api
+* ceilometer-api
-* keystone-service-api
+* cinder-api
 * glance-api
 * glance-registry
+* heat-cloudwatch_api
+* heat-cfn_api
+* heat-base_api
+* horizon-dash
+* horizon-dash_ssl
+* keystone-service-api
 * nova-api
 * nova-ec2-admin
 * nova-ec2-public
 * nova-volume
 * quantum-api
-* cinder-api
-* ceilometer-api
-* horizon-dash
-* horizon-dash_ssl

-__management__
+#### management

 The following services were found by running the following command on the Chef Server (the command assumes the Chef Cookbooks are in root's home directory):

-    grep -r '\["network"\] = "management"' /root/chef-cookbooks
+    fgrep -r '["network"] = "management"' /root/chef-cookbooks

+* ceilometer-internal-api
-* graphite-statsd
+* ceilometer-admin-api
-* graphite-carbon-line-receiver
+* ceilometer-central
-* graphite-carbon-pickle-receiver
+* cinder-internal-api
-* graphite-carbon-cache-query
+* cinder-admin-api
-* memcached
+* cinder-volume
 * collectd
-* mysql
-* keystone-internal-api
 * glance-admin-api
 * glance-internal-api
+* statsd
+* graphite-api
+* carbon-line-receiver
+* carbon-pickle-receiver
+* carbon-cache-query
+* heat-cfn_internal_api
+* heat-base_internal_api
+* heat-base_admin_api
+* keystone-internal-api
+* memcached-cache
+* mysql
 * nova-internal-api
 * nova-admin-api
-* cinder-internal-api
-* cinder-admin-api
-* cinder-volume
-* ceilometer-internal-api
-* ceilometer-admin-api
-* ceilometer-central

 Diving Deeper
 -------------

-I have gone through two typical Chef Environment files that can be used to install Rackspace Private Cloud v4.1.x powered by OpenStack Grizzly with nova-network or Quantum Networking.
+I have gone through two typical Chef Environment files that can be used to install Rackspace Private Cloud v4.1.x powered by OpenStack Grizzly with nova-network and with Quantum Networking.

 If you want to dive deeper, there are many other override attributes that can be set in the Chef Environment file.
 You can see all the different attributes